Maxpeng92/Hadoop-LogProc/README.md

 LogProc
 =======
-In this project, I implemented different join algorithms from:
+In this project, I implemented different distributed join algorithms which are described in:

 **"A Comparison of Join Algorithms for Log Processing in MapReduce"** of *Spyros Blanas, Jignesh M. Patel, Vuk Ercegovac, Jun Rao, Eugene J. Shekita and Yuanyuan Tian*